 Performance UX is a perfect solution for those of you who work on websites that are already live.
 The aim of this article is to provide an introduction to performance UX and help you understand its three core pillars.
 I’ll delve into a bit of history and let you know where the need for performance UX initially came from and how it can get clients bought into (and understanding) UX.
 Lastly, I’ll show you how to produce three performance UX tactical deliverables to help map your ongoing strategy.

 UX (within service delivery) has been at the heart of the most successful customer-centric businesses for many years.
-A decade or so ago the market started taking UX seriously and the results have been exceptional, with new web design tools popping up all over the place to help measure and implement UX strategies.
+A decade or so ago the market started taking UX seriously and the results have been exceptional, with new web design tools popping up all over the place to help measure and implement UX strategies (a decent web hosting service will give you analytics on this, too).
 A study from pointsource.com found that for every $2 spent on UX-related activities, $2 to $100 was yielded in return.